SchrodingerBear/windows-programming-productivity-tools/README.md

 ### 1. **Python Automation Scripts**
    - A set of Python scripts designed to automate repetitive tasks.
 These scripts are easily customizable for various automation needs.

-### 2. **Batch Files**
-   - A collection of batch files that allow you to automate tasks on Windows with a simple double-click.
-These files are useful for running sequences of commands quickly and efficiently.

-### 3. **Web Scraping Tools**
-   - Web scraping scripts using libraries like BeautifulSoup and Scrapy to extract data from websites.
-These tools are designed to help you gather and process data effectively.

-### 4. **Miscellaneous Utilities**
-   - Various other utilities that assist in different aspects of development and project management.
-These tools cover a broad range of functionalities.

 ## Getting Started